Chandeshwar Prasad Narayan Singh: Early life

-Singh was born in the Bhumihar Zamindar family of Parsagarh State in Saran district of Bihar.
+Singh was born in Parsagarh in Saran district of Bihar.
 He obtained an M.A. from Calcutta University, from where he also obtained the Mallick Gold Medal in 1925.
 After returning to Bihar, he joined the national movement, getting elected to the then Bihar Legislative Council in 1927.
 He was also elected Chairman of the District Board of Muzaffarpur, where he organised relief efforts for earthquake victims of the 1934 Nepal–Bihar earthquake.

 Career

-He was conferred a Commander of the Order of the Indian Empire (CIE) in New Year Honours List of 1935.
+He was conferred a Companion of the Order of the Indian Empire (CIE) in New Year Honours List of 1935.
 In 1945, he was appointed as the Vice-Chancellor of the new Patna University.
 His contribution to development of a post-graduate course in the university was acclaimed by all.
 He brought teachers of eminence from all over the country to administer the newly opened departments.

 Further, his support for the education of girls was highlighted and the tradition continues to this day with three of the thirteen colleges of Patna University being exclusively for girls, and another eight being co-educational with a high percentage of girls.
 The Patna University Institute of Psychological Research and Service, one of the oldest psychological service centres in Eastern India was founded in 1945 by him.
 The institute is located at Krishna Kunj.
 The building housing the institute was donated to the university by the late Sir Ganesh Dutt Singh, an eminent educationist of the state.
 In 1946 he was conferred his knighthood.

 After independence, in 1949, he was invited by the then Prime Minister of India, Jawaharlal Nehru, to become India's ambassador to Nepal.
 It was during this tenure that the King of Nepal sought refuge at the Indian embassy in 1950.
 After completing his tenure in Kathmandu, he was appointed as the Governor of undivided Punjab in 1953.
 Under his aegis that the city of Chandigarh as well as the Bhakra Dam were built.
 The establishment of the Kurukshetra University was his dream.
 He wanted to set up an institute to promote Indian culture and traditions.
 He was also appointed as the governor of Uttar Pradesh.
 He was a close friend of Jawaharlal Nehru.
 Also, Pracheen Kala Kendra, an institution for arts and culture was established in Chandigarh in 1956 with his active support and kind patronage.
 In 1958, he went as India's ambassador to Japan.
 There he was given an honorary doctorate from Ohtani University.
 Unable to continue in that post, due to ill-health, he was forced to come back to India.